DrItanium/i960/kicad/README.md

 Sparkfun, you ROCK!) for publishing the source code to their Pro Micro-ATX.
 I lifted the Micro ATX board design directly from it.

-One final thing, if you are curious and get the boards printed please note that they are four layer boards and the breakout board uses blind vias.
+One final thing, if you are curious and get the boards printed please note that they are four layer boards.
 So your choice of pcb manufacturers is quite limited.
-The MicroATX board does not use blind vias so you could use OshPark if you wanted but it was nearly a $1000 USD for three boards!
-I use AISLER (https://aisler.net/) and haven't had any problems with them.
-They are also very well priced too!